-Clare joined the core team in November 2019 as the College Administrator and loves every aspect of her role within the college, she shares her lived experience of Mental Health and tutors on a variety of courses such as Understanding Anxiety, Understanding Mental Health and Understanding Depression.
-In her spare time Clare enjoys spending time with her family including her dog.
+Clare first joined the core team in November 2019 as the College Administrator and loves every aspect of her role within the college, she shares her lived experience of Mental Health and tutors on a variety of courses such as Understanding Anxiety, Understanding Mental Health and Understanding Depression.
+In 2022, Clare was given the title of Student Support Officer in order to reflect her all-encompassing role supporting students on a daily basis.
+In her spare time Clare enjoys spending time with her family including her dogs.

 If you would like to book onto any of the Recovery College courses, please contact Clare at the College on: contactORC@restore.org.uk

 Debbie joined the College as Tutor Coordinator in July 2020.

 The Tutor Coordinator oversees the welfare and work of our Tutors, runs the recruitment process for new Tutors and supervises course development.

 If you’re interested in becoming a Tutor, or would like any information about tutoring with the College then please get in touch with Debbie at: email@example.com

 Debbie has worked in education for over twenty years and brings lived experience to her work at the Recovery College.
 In her spare time she likes to walk with her dog and read.
 Debbie also enjoys being creative and spending time with family and friends.

 I first became aware of the Recovery College in 2016 as a member of Restore and signed up for their courses soon after.
 As a student I attended most of the courses on offer throughout 2017/2018 and was inspired and encouraged to become a tutor.

 I became a tutor in 2018 and have gone on to tutor on and develop a wide variety of courses for the college as an expert by experience.